Home » Phonics at Secondary School and for Older Teens and Adults

 (Tricia Millar)

-If a child arrives at secondary school still struggling to decode and spell, it will be more difficult to undo the damage from inadequate phonics instruction. ”Older poor readers have the same basic problems as younger poor readers and need to learn the same skills.
-Their problems, however, are complicated by years of frustration and failure” (Hall/Moats p213).
-They suffer from ‘The Matthew Effect’, from the biblical verse in St. Matthew 25:29: “For unto every one that hath shall be given, and he shall have abundance: but from him that hath not shall be taken away even that which he hath”, which can be summarized as, “The rich get richer, and the poor get poorer.”
-Early development of reading skills leads to faster rates of skill improvement with the result that the disparity between more skilled and less skilled readers widens over time.
+If a child arrives at secondary school still struggling to decode and spell, it will be more difficult to correct the difficulties created by inadequate phonics instruction. ”Older poor readers have the same basic problems as younger poor readers and need to learn the same skills.
+Their problems, however, are complicated by years of frustration and failure” (Hall/Moats p.213).
+They suffer from ‘The Matthew Effect’, from the biblical verse in St. Matthew 25:29, which can be summarized as, ‘The rich get richer, and the poor get poorer.’
+Early development of decoding knowledge and skills leads to faster rates of improvement with the result that the disparity between more skilled and less skilled readers widens over time.

 (Ofsted blog ‘Supporting secondary school pupils who are behind with reading’.
 2022)